DamanVirdiNITK/Kubernetes/README.md

 ## Resource Quota & Limit
 1. create the pod and defines in requests and limits in podresource.yml and then create it
 2. Create resource quota -> resourcequota.yml</br>
-3. We create pods with 3 replicas in a deployment, each requiring 200 m cpu, toatal 600m cpu, but we have defined max limit as 400m in resourcequota.yml,  so no pod will be create, replica set will be there stating DESIRED POD =3 and CURRENT POD = 0
+3. We create pods with 3 replicas in a deployment (via resourceContainerDeployment.yml), each requiring 200 m cpu, toatal 600m cpu, but we have defined max limit as 400m in resourcequota.yml,  so no pod will be create, replica set will be there stating DESIRED POD =3 and CURRENT POD = 0
 ## Horizontal AutoScaling
 ## Metric Server